-TOPIC ANALYSIS COMMENT BEST CASE PRIMARY EDUCATION Room for growth Puerto Rico benefits from specialized arts and cultural schools.
-However, the Education Reform Act2 could benefit from incorporating arts and culture within primary education curricula.
+ТОРІС ANALYSIS COMMENT BEST CASE PRIMARY EDUCATION Room for growth Puerto Rico benefits from specialized arts and cultural schools.
+However, the Education Reform Act 2 could benefit from incorporating arts and culture within primary education curricula.
 Furthermore, there is a disconnect between the educational system and the robust network of art schools.
-New Victory Education, New York City, US HIGHER EDUCATION growth in place.
+New Victory Education, New York City, US 3 HIGHER EDUCATION Room for growth Conservatories and universities have cultural programs in place.
 However, more integration is needed between arts, business and technology programs.
-Louisiana's Entertainment Development Fund, US PROFESSIONAL & EXTRACURRICULAR TRAINING Underdeveloped There is a limited offer of professional and extracurricular programs.
-First Music Contact, Ireland ECONOMIC DEVELOPMENT INCENTIVES AND SUPPORT FOR THE ARTS AND CREATIVE INDUSTRIES Room for growth The allocation of funds to the cultural sector constitutes approximately 0.25% of the total government budget.
-The Law to Promote Creative Industries is not enforced despite the existence of comprehensive measures and incentives.
-National Incentive Program for the Arts, Colombia CULTURAL SECTOR HUB/ INCUBATOR Room for growth Since 1988, multiple initiatives have been developed to strengthen Santurce as a Cultural District.° This neighborhood hosts the main cultural infrastructure of the country.
+Only a few universities, such as Puerto Rico University, Universidad del Sagrado Corazón, Atlantic University, offer a full program in Cultural and Creative Industries that also includes tourism and entertainment.
+Louisiana's Entertainment Development Fund, US 4 PROFESSIONAL & EXTRACURRICULAR TRAINING Underdeveloped There is a limited offer of professional and extracurricular programs.
+First Music Contact, Ireland5 ECONOMIC DEVELOPMENT INCENTIVES AND SUPPORT FOR THE ARTS AND CREATIVE INDUSTRIES Room for growth The allocation of funds to the cultural sector constitutes approximately 0.25% of the total government budget.
+6 The Law to Promote Creative Industries 7 is not enforced despite the existence of comprehensive measures and incentives.
+National Incentive Program for the Arts, Colombia 8 CULTURAL SECTOR HUB/ INCUBATOR Room for growth Since 1988, multiple initiatives have been developed to strengthen Santurce as a Cultural District.
+9 This neighborhood hosts the main cultural infrastructure of the country.
 Nevertheless, past governmental initiatives aimed at backing this district have become obsolete.
-Louisiana's Cultural District Program, US ENVIRONMENTAL SUSTAINABILITY Underdeveloped Sound Diplomacy could not find any significant plans for environmental sustainability in the CCI.
-Eco-conditionality of Financial Support, Maison de la Musique Contemporaine, France INTERNATIONALIZATION, EXPORT, DIPLOMACY Underdeveloped Sound Diplomacy could not find any significant plans for the internationalization and external growth of the cultural sector.
-Catalan Arts Internationalization Program, Spain TOURISM Room for growth The Puerto Rico Tourism Company and Discover Puerto Rico are responsible for marketing efforts.
+Louisiana's Cultural District Program, US 10 ENVIRONMENTAL SUSTAINABILITY Underdeveloped Sound Diplomacy could not find any significant plans for environmental sustainability in the CCI.
+Eco-conditionality of Financial Support, Maison de la Musique Contemporaine, France 11 INTERNATIONALIZATION, EXPORT, DIPLOMACY Underdeveloped Sound Diplomacy could not find any significant plans for the internationalization and external growth of the cultural sector.
+Catalan Arts Internationalization Program, Spain 12 TOURISM Room for growth The Puerto Rico Tourism Company and Discover Puerto Rico are responsible for marketing efforts.
 However, there is insufficient cooperation with the local cultural sector.
-For instance, the hotel room tax is currently not used for cultural promotion at any level, which means there is a lack of connection between the CCI and the tourism economy in Puerto Rico.
-CREATURES Promoting Creative Tourism through new Experiential and Sustainable Routes, Italia
+For instance, the hotel room tax 15 is currently not used for cultural promotion at any level, which means there is a lack of connection between the CCI and the tourism economy in Puerto Rico.
+CREATURES Promoting Creative Tourism through new Experiential and Sustainable Routes, Italia 14